joyoyoyoyoyo/scala-algs/README.md

 ### Flame War 🔥
 All data structures and algorithms in this repository are written both functionally and imperatively for pedagogical reasons.
 Imperative, mutable code is not encouraged in the Scala community.
-However, mutable data structures and imperative algorithms are used, to reduce time spent on translating imperative code to functional code and to focus on algorithm-analysis.
+However, mutable data structures and imperative algorithms are used for two reasons: (1) to reduce time spent on translating imperative code to functional code and (2) to focus on algorithm-analysis.
 Most de-facto data structures and algorithm analysis resources write implementations using mutable data structures and imperative algorithms.

 ### D.I.Y. ☭
 Although there are few resources providing a functional approach to algorithms and data structures, this repository is